Ossining Electric Railway

 In July 1906, the railroad suspended service while it made repairs to its powerhouse and other properties, but quickly determined by August that they could not afford to complete the work.
 The line was abandoned on October 20 and the rails were removed and scrapped by the town.
 The affiliated Danbury and Harlem Traction Co. had not seen any construction progress beyond roadbed grading from North Salem to Goldens Bridge.
-Its rails were removed sometime between 1910–1915.
+Its rails were removed sometime between 1910 and 1915.

 Established in February 1906, the Hudson River and Eastern Traction Company began construction of a new line over the same route in 1907.
 The new railway included a branch on Spring Street.
 Permission was secured in 1911 to construct a 17-mile extension running through Briarcliff Manor, Pleasantville, Sherman Park, and White Plains, but construction never began.
 Revenues declined through the 1920s until the railway was purchased by the Westchester Coach Co. in 1926.
 All trolley service was converted to bus operation immediately after.